-Sections S11 and S12 respectively cover ancillary activities which might be encountered during street works and the prescribed remedial measures in the event that the reinstatement is defective and/or causes settlement beyond the limits of the reinstatement.
+Sections S11 and S12 respectively cover ancillary activities which might be encountered during road works and the prescribed remedial measures in the event that the reinstatement is defective and/or causes settlement beyond the limits of the reinstatement.
+Section S13 covers the requirements for narrow trenches.